-Pursuant to this electoral authority, on August 16, 2022, District No. 3 entered into a Capital Pledge Agreement with the CAB, pursuant to which District No. 3 agreed to pledge certain revenues to the CAB pursuant to the intergovernmental agreement provisions of Sections 29-1-203 and -203.5, C.R.S., as described in the District 3 Capital Pledge Agreement, and committed to impose a mill levy annually that does not exceed the Service Plan limits for a debt mill levy, to repay Bonds to be issued by the CAB in a principal amount that does not exceed 312,000,000 (the District 3 Pledge Obligation).
+Pursuant to this electoral authority, on August 16, 2022, District No. 3 entered into a Capital Pledge Agreement with the CAB, pursuant to which District No. 3 agreed to pledge certain revenues to the CAB pursuant to the intergovernmental agreement provisions of Sections 29-1-203 and -203.5, C.R.S., as described in the District 3 Capital Pledge Agreement, and committed to impose a mill levy annually that does not exceed the Service Plan limits for a debt mill levy, to repay Bonds to be issued by the CAB in a principal amount that does not exceed 312,000,000 (the District No. 3 Pledge Obligation).

 The CAB cannot issue Bonds which to exceed the Districts' Service Plan debt limits.
-Following the issuance of the CAB's Series 2019 Bonds, District No. 1 does not have any remaining capacity to pledge because it has pledged to the CAB its full authorization in the form of the Pledge Obligation, which is the same amount as the debt limit in the District No. 1 Service Plan.
-Following the issuance of the CAB's Series 2022 Bonds, District No. 3 does not have any remaining capacity to pledge because it has pledged to the CAB its full authorization in the form of the District 3 Pledge Obligation, which is the same amount as the same amount as the debt limit in the District 3 Pledge Obligation, which is the same amount as the debt limit in the District No. 3 Service Plan.
+Following the issuance of the CAB's Series 2019 Bonds, District No. 1 does not have any remaining capacity to pledge because it has pledged to the CAB its full authorization in the form of the District No. 1 Pledge Obligation, which is the same amount as the debt limit in the District No. 1 Service Plan.
+Following the issuance of the CAB's Series 2022 Bonds, District No. 3 does not have any remaining capacity to pledge because it has pledged to the CAB its full authorization in the form of the District No. 3 Pledge Obligation, which is the same amount as the debt limit in the District No. 3 Service Plan.
 The remaining authorized pledge limitation under the Service Plans for District Nos.
 4-8 is \$312,000,000.
 The CAB's remaining debt authorization is \$269,093,000.